 (2) The applicant has to be notified under section 30(d) of the likely period for which access is to be deferred.

-26. Documents that cannot be found or do not exist
+26. Documents that cannot be found or do not exist, notice of

 (1) The agency may advise the applicant, by written notice, that it is not possible to give access to a document if —